Living-with-machines/alto2txt/tools/extract_text/README.md

 A Python version of the `extracttext` script.

-Convert a single newspaper's XML (in METS 1.8/ALTO 1.4, METS 1.3/ALTO 1.4, BLN or UKP format) to plaintext articles and generate minimal metadata.
+Converts XML (in METS 1.8/ALTO 1.4, METS 1.3/ALTO 1.4, BLN or UKP format) publications to plaintext articles and generates minimal metadata.
+Downsampling can be used to convert only every Nth issue of each newspaper.
+One text file is output per article, each complemented by one XML metadata file.

+Quality assurance is also performed to check for:

+* Unexpected directories.
+* Unexpected files.
+* Malformed XML.
+* Empty files.
+* Files that otherwise do not expose content.

 ### Requirements